Menu

 You may also choose to lodge at an establishment in Ely or nearby.
 You are encouraged to reserve off-site lodging soon due to limited availability in the summer.
 Please note we have not reserved blocks of rooms.

-A complete list of lodging options is available through the Ely Chamber of Commerce.
+A complete list of lodging options is available through the Ely Chamber of CommerceSome options include:

 The reunion Plan

-• Arrive.
+• Arrive (3 pm).
 Arrivals begin late in the afternoon.
 Enjoy a leisurely dinner.

 • Outdoor activities at The Base.
 Enjoy outdoor hiking and canoeing in the Great North.
 There will be behind-the-scenes tours of The Base.
 We will be providing takeaway lunches for your adventure.